Scaryman/42-libft/README.md

 Calculates the length of the string str, excluding the terminating null byte.
 ### Return Value
 Returns the number of bytes in the string str.
+## ft_strdup
+Returns a pointer to a new string which is a duplicate of the string s.
+Memory for the new string is obtained with **malloc**, and can be freed with **free**.
+### Return Value
+Returns a pointer to the duplicated string, or NULL if insufficient memory was available.